poljar/olm-rs/README.md

 If you are considering to contribute, take a look at the CONTRIBUTING guide.

 ### Licensing
-This project is licensed under the GPLv3+ license - for further information see the LICENSE file.
+This project is licensed under the Apache License 2.0 license - for further information see the LICENSE file.